oneup03/VRto3D/README.md

     - Click `Edit` on the `Desktop Layout` and then select `Disable Steam Input`
     - On SteamVR's library page, click the `Controller Icon` and select `Disable Steam Input`
 - Download the [latest release](https://github.com/oneup03/VRto3D/releases/latest) and copy the `vrto3d` folder to your `Steam\steamapps\common\SteamVR\drivers` folder
-- Launch SteamvR once to generate the `default_config.json` and you should see a 1080p SbS `Headset Window`
+- Launch SteamVR once to generate the `default_config.json` and you should see a 1080p SbS `Headset Window`
 - Close SteamVR
 - Edit the `Documents\My Games\vrto3d\default_config.json` as needed - [see what each setting does](#configuration)
     - Set your window resolution to match your fullscreen resolution (i.e. 3840x1080 for Full-SbS or 1920x1080 for Half-SbS)
     - Set your render resolution per eye to what you want - can save some performance by reducing this.
 If your display is half-SbS or half-TaB, then you can try setting this to that half-resolution
     - Configure any `Virtual-Key Code` settings to use keys that you want (especially `user_load_keys` settings as these load a defined depth+convergence preset)
     - Single Display Mode: make sure the `debug_enable` flag is set to `true` to make more games work (not 3DVision compatible)
-- Run SteamVR at least once to verify that you see a Headset window.
+- Run SteamVR to verify that you see the Headset window covering your entire display.
 This is usually not needed before running games.
     - The Headset window must be on your primary 3D display
     - Dismiss Headset Notice about `Enable Direct Display Mode` as this does nothing
 - Try launching a VR game